-While many European establishments do accept American Express cards, outside of the US they are significantly less common and many businesses, especially smaller ones, refuse them.
+While several European establishments do accept American Express cards, they are significantly less common outside of the US and many businesses, especially smaller ones, refuse them.

 Why are American Express cards not accepted?

-The business magazine also noted that American Express credit card transactions made up just 4.61 percent globally, whereas Visa and Mastercard transactions were significantly more common - making up 38 percent and 24 percent of the market share respectively.
+Visa and Mastercard transactions are significantly more common, making up 61.1 percent and 25.8 percent of the worldwide market share respectively.

 What should I do if I have an AmEx card?